haroonalrasheed/641a/selected-publications/index.md

 "_Transgressive Tech_", with L. Taylor, S. de Souza, J. Lopez-Solano, O. Sabbah & F. Ohai (eds.), Amsterdam University Press, forthcoming

-"Digital Transformation and the Humanitarian-Development Transition: The role of digital public infrastructure and data protection", with E. Schoemaker, in _Data Protection in Humanitarian Action: Responding to crises in a data-driven world_, edited by A. Beduschi, M. Marelli & A. Martin, Taylor & Francis, forthcoming [ISBN-13 978-1-041094-07-4]
+"Digital Transformation and the Humanitarian-Development Transition: The role of digital public infrastructure and data protection", with E. Schoemaker, in [_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://www.routledge.com/Data-Protection-in-Humanitarian-Action-Responding-to-Crises-in-a-Data-Driven-World/Beduschi-Marelli-Martin/p/book/9781041094586), edited by A. Beduschi, M. Marelli & A. Martin, Taylor & Francis, forthcoming [ISBN-13 978-1-041094-07-4]

-"_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_", with A. Beduschi & M. Marelli (eds.), Taylor & Francis, forthcoming [ISBN-13 978-1-041094-07-4]
+["Data Protection in Humanitarian Action: Responding to crises in a data-driven world"](https://www.routledge.com/Data-Protection-in-Humanitarian-Action-Responding-to-Crises-in-a-Data-Driven-World/Beduschi-Marelli-Martin/p/book/9781041094586), with A. Beduschi & M. Marelli (eds.), Taylor & Francis, forthcoming [ISBN-13 978-1-041094-07-4]

 "Governing AI (Also) Means Governing Markets, Institutions, and People", with L. Taylor, S. de Souza & J. López-Solano. _Dialogues on Digital Society_, forthcoming [ISSN 2976-8640]